 Prepayment speeds are commonly referred to as a percentage of the PSA Prepayment Model.
 For instance, "0% PSA" assumes no prepayments of principal on the Program Loans.
 "25% PSA" assumes the principal of Program Loans will prepay one-quarter as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "50% PSA" assumes the principal of Program Loans will prepay one-half as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"55% PSA" assumes the principal of Program Loans will prepay one-half as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "75% PSA" assumes the principal of Program Loans will prepay three-quarters as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "100% PSA" assumes the principal of Program Loans will prepay as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "200% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"300% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"300% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate twice as fast as the prepayment be principal of Program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate twice as fast as the prepayment be principal of Program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate for 100% of the PSA Prepayment Model.
-"400% PSA" assumes the principal of Program Loans will prepay at a rate for times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"500% PSA" assumes the principal of Program Loans will prepay at a rate for times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"500% PSA" assume
+"300% PSA" assumes the principal of Program Loans will prepay at a rate four times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
+"500% PSA" assumes the principal of Program Loans will prepay at a rate five times as fast as the prepayments rates for 100% of the PSA Prepayment Model.

 There is no assurance, however, that prepayments of the principal on Program Loans will conform to any particular level of the PSA Prepayment Model.
 The rate of principal payment on pools of mortgage loans is influenced by a variety of economic, geographic, social and other factors, including the level of mortgage loan interest rates, the rate at which homeowners sell their homes or default on their mortgage loans and changes in mortgagors' housing needs, job transfers, unemployment and mortgagors' net equity in the mortgage properties.
 In general, if prevailing interest rates fall significantly, the Program Loans are likely to be subject to higher prepayment rates than if prevailing rates remain at or above the interest rates on the Program Loans.
-As homeowners move or default on their mortgage loans may be assumed by a new buyer.
+As homeowners move or default on their mortgage loans, the houses are generally sold and the mortgage loan prepaid, although under certain circumstances, the mortgage loans may be assumed by a new buyer.
 Because of the foregoing influences upon prepayments and since the rate of prepayment of principal of Bonds will depend on the rate of repayment (including prepayments) of the Program Loans, the full repayment of any Bonds is likely to occur earlier, and could occur significantly earlier, than its stated maturity.